VoidLeech/Paths-Are-Roads/readme.md

 Blocks that have to count as path are tagged in [data/paths_are_roads/tags/blocks/counts_as_path.json](data/paths_are_roads/tags/blocks/counts_as_path.json).
 It is recommended that you copy your changes/additions to [data/paths_are_roads/tags/items/counts_as_path.json](data/paths_are_roads/tags/items/counts_as_path.json) as well, so you can search for which blocks count as paths in-game.

 Entities that will be sped up by paths without question are tagged in [data/paths_are_roads/tags/entity_types/path_user.json](data/paths_are_roads/tags/entity_types/path_user.json).
 Other entities tend to have requirements that can be found in specific subfolders of [data/paths_are_roads/tags/entity_types](data/paths_are_roads/tags/entity_types/), and adding to these will generally do nothing, but overwriting will of course.
+It is recommended to add the spawn egg (or another item uniquely identifying the entity) of any affected entities to a tag in the [data/paths_are_roads/tags/items/path_user/](data/paths_are_roads/tags//items/path_user/) folder so a user can search for affected mobs.
+The specific tag should depend on the source of the entity.

 ### FAQ
 **Q: Why should I use your data pack and not one of existing ones providing a speed-up boost to paths?**